Understanding Micron Sizes in Hashmaking

 The science (and art) behind melt, flavor, and purity

-🔗 Shop Solventless Concentrates
+🔗 Shop Solventless Bubble Hash

 What is a Micron?

-In hashmaking, micron refers to the size of the screen used to separate trichomes—the resin glands of the cannabis plant—from the rest of the material during ice water extraction.
+In hashmaking, micron refers to the size of the filtration screen used to separate trichomes—the resin glands of the cannabis plant—from the rest of the material during ice water extraction.

 Why Micron Size Matters

-73µ – Precision and Potency
+73µ – Precision and Refinement

 • Example: Mystery Haze (73µ) – pure sativa, spicy haze flavor, exceptionally clean melt that vaporizes almost instantly.